-An employer may not discriminate or take adverse action against an employee or applicant because that person has sought enforcement of provisions of the law and/or the smoking policy of the workplace, and/ or otherwise protested the smoking of others.
+Utah Indoor Clean Air Act signage requirements An employer may not discriminate or take adverse action against an employee or applicant because the person has sought enforcement of provisions of the Utah Indoor Clean Air Act signs are available by calling the Utah Department of Health and Human Services at 801-538-6754, or see Attachment G to contact your local health department. law and/or the smoking policy of the workplace, and/or otherwise protested the smoking of others.
 See Utah Admin.
 Rule R392-510-13.

-Additional Utah Indoor Clean Air Act compliance items to consider
+Entryways have clearly visible signs using the words "No smoking is permitted in this establishment," or a similar statement, plus the international no-smoking dditional Utah Indoor Clean Air Act Impliance items to consider symbol.

-- Smoking and vaping are prohibited in all enclosed indoor places of public access and publicly owned buildings and offices.
-A place of public access is any enclosed indoor place of business, commerce, banking, financial service, or other service-related activity, whether publicly or privately owned, to which persons not employed at the place have general and regular access or which the public uses and includes buildings, offices, shops, elevators, cafeterias, shopping malls, restrooms, restaurants, arenas, and theaters.
-See Utah Code § 26-38-2(3). - In designated outdoor areas where smoking or vaping is permitted, employers are required to establish a policy prohibiting smoking and vaping within 25 feet of any entrance way, exit, open window, or air intake of a building.
 See Utah Admin.
-Rule R392-510-9. - If smoking or vaping is permitted, smoking and vaping areas must be clearly indicated by appropriate signage, and HVAC and other requirements for those areas must comply with Utah law.
-See Utah Code § 26-38-6 and § 26-38-3.5. - Smoking and vaping permitted areas are designed and operated to prevent the drift of smoke outside the designated area.
+Rule R392-510-12(1).
+Smoking and vaping are prohibited in all enclosed The words "No Smoking" must be no less than 1.5 inches in height.
+See Utah Admin.
+Rule R395-510-12. indoor places of public access and publicly owned buildings and offices.
+A place of public access is any enclosed indoor place of business, commerce, International no-smoking symbols used alone are 4 inches in diameter or greater.
+See Utah Admin.
+Rule R392-510-12(6). banking, financial service, or other service-related activity, whether publicly or privately owned, to which persons not employed at the place have general and regular access or which the public uses and includes Ashtrays provided within the 25-foot buffer zone have signage indicating they are for the extinguishing of tobacco products only and the area around it is not a buil sho buildings, offices, shops, elevators, cafeterias, shopping malls, restrooms, restaurants, arenas, and theaters.
+See Utah Code § 26-38-2(3). smoking area.
+The sign shall include a reference to the 25 foot prohibition.
+See Utah Admin.
+Rule R392-510-9(2).
+In designated outdoor areas where smoking or vaping is permitted, employers are required to establish a policy prohibiting smoking and vaping within 25 feet o any entrance way, exit, open window, or air intake of a Ut ah Indoor Clean Air Act enforcement building.
+See Utah Admin.
+Rule R392-510-9. requirements П If smoking or vaping is permitted, smoking and The building owner, agent, and operator are each responsible for compliance.
+See Utah Admin.
+Rule R392-510-3. Ī vaping areas must be clearly indicated by appropriate signage, and HVAC and other requirements for those areas must comply with Utah law.
+See Utah Code § 26-38-6 All indoor places of employment are smoke-free, including company vehicles.
+Utah Admin.
+Rule R392-510-5 and § 26-38-3.5. and definition for workplace found in R392-510-2. Ш Smoking and vaping permitted areas are designed and operated to prevent the drift of smoke outside Smoking is not permitted within 25 feet of any entrance way, exit, open window, or air intake of a building where smoking is prohibited.
+See Utah Admin.
+Rule R392-510-9(1). the designated area.
 If you can see or smell smoke or aerosol, assume drift is occurring.
 See Utah Admin.
 Rule R392-510-6(1), R392-510-7, and R392-510-8.
-Action against an employee or applicant because that person has sought enforcement of provisions of the law and/or the smoking policy of the workplace, and/or otherwise protested the smoking of others is not permitted.
+Action against an employee or applicant because that person has Smoking may be permitted in vehicles that are workplaces when not occupied by nonsmokers.
+Utah Admin.
+Rule R392-510-6(1) and definition for workplace found in sought enforcement of provisions of the law and/or the smoking policy of the workplace, and/or otherwise protested the smoking of others is not permitted.
 See Utah Admin.
 Rule R392-510-13.